 Apr 2017 – Won first Queensland project – Aeramix awarded ACE our first project in Queensland, for the Palm Island Waste Water Treatment Plant Electrical Works.

-Aug 2017 – ACE’s head office is moving from Eltham to Nunawading, VIC
+Aug 2017 – ACE’s head office moved from Eltham to Nunawading, VIC

 Nov 2017 – Ace Electrical Services moved from Rowville to join the other divisions in the new Nunawading location.